Dina Bélanger: Life

 Her mother instilled in her deep and long-lasting religious principles.
-The girl loved the Angelus but did not understand Latin save for Amen at the end and she ran upstairs for it when the bell rang announcing the beginning of the Angelus.
-Her mother took her to Mass in her childhood but also to novenas and sermons but she felt the latter were boring so once brought the stoneware doll she named Valeda; her mother did not like it and asked it be left alone but she would still use it which prompted her mother to put it in her purse.
+The girl loved the Angelus, but did not understand Latin save for the Amen at the end.
+Upon hearing the ring of the bell announcing the beginning of the Angelus, she would run upstairs for it.
+In her childhood, her mother took her to Mass, to novenas, and to sermons.
+She found the latter boring, and so once brought along the stoneware doll she named Valeda.
+Her mother disliked this practice, and asked that it be left alone.
+When Dina used it nonetheless, her mother put it in her purse.
 Bélanger had a mischievous side and also a temper.
 In 1901 she threw a tantrum.
 Then her father arose from the table and joined in.
-She stopped upon seeing her father do that; she was mortified and never threw tantrums after that.
+She stopped upon seeing her father do that; she was mortified and never threw tantrums again.

 In 1903 she began her studies at the convent-school of Saint Roch.
 She made her First Communion on 2 May 1907 as well as her Confirmation.
 In 1909 she left that school to continue her studies at Notre-Dame de Jacques-Cartier.
 However, in 1911 she received parental permission to enter the Bellevue convent boarding school and entered in the fall of 1911.
 But she became homesick and cried on one occasion; her parents offered to take her home but she refused and said she would get over it in due time.
 On 6 October 1911, she and some friends visited the Blessed Sacrament and it prompted her to make a private act of consecration to God.
 From 1913 to 1916 she lived with her parents at home after completing her education.
 She drew up a rule of life for herself and made it a practice to examine her conscience each night.